-There are several vehicles in the game and some are armed.
-The operation of all vehicles is identical to that of other support crafts.
-Most vehicles can carry personnel and have varying amounts of cargo space.
+There are armed and unarmed vehicles.
+Control is identical to other support craft.
+Most vehicles can carry personnel and have varying cargo space.
+Some are primarily used for personnel and cargo deployment & extraction operations.

-Some vehicles are primarily used for personnel and cargo deployment & extraction operations.
 Deployment operations are conducted via the deployment menu.
 Extracted personnel will climb into the main cabin and cargo will be transferred to the cargo bay.

-Vehicles can dock with starbases in order to perform repairs, rearm or even trade.
+Vehicles can also dock with starbases in order to perform repairs, rearm or even trade.